Lowe's Toolbox for Education FAQ's

 A: The pre-application checklist guides you to confirm that your school is in the database.
 You need to do this by going through the first step of the application: Verifying Your Contact Information.
 When you click on "Apply Now", it will take you through the initial stages of the application process – and the contact information is entered there.
 You do not need to fill the application out at that time.
 Once you have verified the contact information or added it, you can either "X" out of the application process or click the back arrow on your web browser to leave the application.
 The contact information will be saved.

 Q: What kind of projects will qualify for the Lowe's Toolbox for Education program?

-A: There is a preference for funding requests that have a permanent impact such as facility enhancement (both indoor and outdoor) as well as landscaping/clean up type projects.
-Projects that encourage parent involvement and build stronger community spirit will be favored.
+A: There is a preference for funding requests that have a permanent impact such as facility renovations and safety improvements, technology upgrades and tools for STEM programs.
 Please note the grant money cannot be used to pay for memorials, stipends, salaries, artists in residence, field trips, scholarships, or third party funding.
 Only 10% of any award granted can be used toward outside resources such as labor, installation, consultation and delivery.

 2018-2019 Grant Application Update

 For more than 65 years, Lowe's has supported the communities we call home.
 At a time when schools are struggling to support the basic needs of their students, the Lowe's Charitable and Educational Foundation recognizes the importance of financial support.

 This year LCEF is seeking ways to provide the tools to help educators and parent groups through educational challenges by providing the greatest impact.
 Projects should fall into one of the following categories: technology upgrades, tools for STEM programs, facility renovations and safety improvements.